 How to Help Your App Rank: The Basics of ASO

-Much of what I’m about to explain is going to be SEO basics.
+Much of what I’m about to explain is actually SEO basics.

 If you’re already familiar with these for web searches, there are still a few key differences within the App Store.